lyndonpearson/WguSoftware2Project/README.md

 </br>
 <h3>Directions</h3>
 <p>Run App.java in Intellij.
 This will bring up the login screen(main.fxml).
-To test the program, a dummy login of UserName "test" and password "password" can be used.
+To test the program, a dummy login of UserName "test" and password "test" can be used.
 The language can be changed via the ComboBox.</p>

 <h3>Additional Report</h3>